Basic and Translational Research

-Professor and Chairman, Department of Urology; Co-Leader, Prostate Program; Chair, Practice Management Board, UC Davis Medical Group
+Professor and Chairman, Department of Urologic Surgery; Co-Leader, Prostate Cancer Program

 In 2009, Dr. Evans was elected as a member of the American Association of Genitourinary Surgeons (AAGUS).
 This prestigious honor is reserved for distinguished urologists who are under age 65.
 AAGUS, the oldest urology society in North America, is limited to 75 members, of whom about one-third are cancer specialists.

-Allen C. Gao, MD, PhD., is currently the Ralph deVere White Professor, Director of Urologic Research, and Leader of Prostate Cancer Program, Department of Urology and UC Davis Cancer Center, University of California at Davis.
-He received his Ph.D (1995) in Molecular Biology at The University of Texas MD Anderson Cancer Center, Houston, TX and his MD (1985) at Sichuan University West China Medical Center, China.
+Dr. Gao received his Ph.D.
+(1995) in Molecular Biology at The University of Texas MD Anderson Cancer Center, Houston, TX and his MD (1985) at Sichuan University West China Medical Center, China.
 He completed a postdoctoral fellowship (1995-1998) in the Department of Urology and Oncology at Johns Hopkins University School of Medicine, Baltimore, MD.
 Dr. Gao served as an Assistant Professor of Urology and Pathology (1998-2002) at University of Pittsburgh, Associate Professor (2002-2006) and Professor (2006-2007) of Medicine and Pharmacology at Roswell Park Cancer Institute and SUNY at Buffalo prior to relocating to the University of California at Davis.
 The mission of Dr. Gao’s laboratory is to understand molecular changes associated with the progression of prostate cancer cells, with the goals of identification of diagnostic markers and potential therapeutic targets for prostate cancer.

-Dr. Ghosh holds joint appointments with the Department of Biochemistry and Molecular Medicine , and the VA Northern California.
+Dr. Ghosh holds joint appointments with the Department of Biochemistry and Molecular Medicine and VA Northern California Health Care System.
 Dr. Ghosh’s research is focused on signal transduction pathways in prostate cancer development and progression.
 Her research projects are strongly mechanistic but also utilize human tissues and animal models to prove the effects of various combinations of FDA approved drugs for the treatment of prostate cancer at various stages of its development.